malakx/TryHackMe/HaskHell/README.md

 I found seclists to be updated and running great.
 Scanning with gobuster shows us another page:

-Directory found
+Directory found:
 - /submit

 Going to /submit page we found upload form, and judging from what we read earlier it woul only accept `*.hs` files, and trying with .txt file does nothing.
 Quick search around internet, and changig file format to .hs shows us it's true.
 Looking around for suitabe code I found something that can spawn a reverse shell:

-Simply write a script that spawns shell:
+Simply write a script that spawns shell in Your favourite text editor (nano, gedit, sublime):
 ```haskell
 import System.Process
 main = do